May 24, 2009

 PuTTY for OS X?
 No thanks.

 Many folks coming from the Windows world often ask where they can find the PuTTY client for OS X. While I do not wish to undermine the quality of the client (as it is, quite likely, the best for Windows), there is no such need for it on OS X. Why?
 This is simple – because all of the functionality that PuTTY offers, such as SSH, Telnet and Serial abilities come bundled with your OS X install.
 Since OS X is based on UNIX, it comes with a massive array of utilities that can be found across most different UNIX based OS’s and SSH and Telnet is no exception.
+(If you must install PuTTY on your computer, just read our other article How To Install PuTTY On OS X.)

 Although you won’t find a pretty interface for performing your SSH/Telnet needs, it is nevertheless very simple to do (and without having to be a UNIX enthusiast).
 So how do you do it?
 Via the ‘Terminal‘ App, of course!